-Established for over 30 years, the Joseph Clarke Educational Service supports children with visual impairment, their families and schools in Waltham Forest, Redbridge, Barking & Dagenham and Enfield.
+Established for over 30 years, the Joseph Clarke Educational Service supports children with vision impairment, their families and schools in Waltham Forest, Redbridge, Barking & Dagenham and Enfield.
 We have an open referral system.
 Within Waltham Forest we work as part of the unified service called SENDsuccess.

 Our team is here to help and is comprised of:

-- An experienced team of teachers with specialist qualifications in visual impairment, including Braille
+- An experienced team of teachers with specialist qualifications in vision impairment, including Braille

 - An ICT Manager